Saithrishika/Saithrishika/README.md

 💫 About Me:
-Hi,there..🔭 I’m currently pursuing a B.E computer science<br>🌱 I’m currently learning DSA course <br>💬 Ask me about : I combine strategic thinking with honesty, <br>Ensuring my work is effective and trustworthy <br>⚡ Fun fact: An investment in knowledge  pays the best interest
+🔭 I’m currently pursuing a B.E computer science at IFET college of Engineering<br>🌱 I’m currently learning DSA course and AI prompt engineering <br>💬 Ask me about : I combine strategic thinking with honesty, <br>Ensuring my work is effective and trustworthy <br>⚡ Fun fact: An investment in knowledge  pays the best interest

 ## 🌐 Socials: